 The second major trend involves the changing nature of sentencing.
 Congress and many state legislatures have shifted from a model that vested broad sentencing discretion with judges to a regime in which the legislature (or a sentencing commission) specifies in generally applicable laws how particular findings of fact must affect the defendant’s sentence.
 Thus, these laws are indistinguishable from other criminal laws: they identify blameworthy behavior and specify the criminal punishment for that behavior.
 But there is a crucial exception: the legislature insists that judges, not juries, apply these laws.

 But there are limits to what the legislature can prescribe.
 In Apprendi v.
-New Jersey (2000), the Supreme Court held that the legislature does not have unbounded authority to label criminally blameworthy facts as sentencing factors (instead of substantive elements of the criminal offense itself), because such authority could undercut the jury's constitutional role.
+New Jersey (2000), the Supreme Court held that the legislature does not have unbounded authority to label criminally blameworthy facts as sentencing factors (instead of substantive elements of the criminal offense itself), because such authority could undercut the jury’s constitutional role.
 The Court in Apprendi therefore held that it is unconstitutional for the legislature to remove from the jury the assessment of facts (other than recidivism) that increase the statutorily prescribed range of penalties to which a defendant is exposed.
 In Blakely v.
 Washington (2004), the Court made clear that “the ‘statutory maximum’ for Apprendi purposes is the maximum sentence a judge may impose solely on the basis of the facts reflected in the jury verdict or admitted by the defendant . . . without any additional findings.”
 This subsequently led the Supreme Court to conclude that the federal sentencing guidelines in their mandatory form ran afoul of the Constitution’s jury guarantee because they required judges, as opposed to jurors, to find facts that “the law makes essential” to a defendant’s punishment by mandating that they must increase a sentence in a particular way.
 United States v.
 Booker (2005).
 As a remedy, the Court made the federal guidelines “advisory” instead of mandatory.

 Article III (and the Sixth Amendment) also contain provisions relating to venue, the place where a case is to be tried, and vicinage, the place from which the members of the jury pool trying the case are to be drawn.
 The Declaration of Independence condemned the English practice of transporting colonial defendants overseas to England for trial by juries of Englishmen.
 In response, the Constitution guarantees a criminal defendant both the right to be tried in the state where his alleged crime was committed and by a jury drawn from the population of the state and district where the alleged crime occurred.